For most motorists, biofuels remain something of a mystery: everyone’s heard of them but no-one really knows what they are.

 However, biofuels are already used by UK cars as part of blended fuels; petrol and diesel that is blended with a certain percentage of biofuel to make them more environmentally friendly.

-Standard unleaded fuel available on forecourts across the UK already contains up to 5% bioethanol, while regular diesel includes up to 5% biodiesel.
-This doesn’t necessarily mean that the fuel actually contains 5% biofuel, only that it could contain anything up to 5% biofuel.
+Standard unleaded petrol available on forecourts across the UK contains up to 10% biofuel, while regular diesel includes up to 7% biodiesel.
+This doesn’t necessarily mean that the fuel actually contains those percentages, just that it could contain up to that figure.

 Which biofuels are available in the UK?